burke/zeus/docs/message_format.md

 #### Pid & Identifier message (`P`, `WorkerMonitor`)

-This is sent from Worker to Master immediately after booting, to identify itself.
+This is sent from Worker to Coordinator immediately after booting, to identify itself.

 It is formed by joining the process's pid and identifier with a colon.